saloonphp/xml-wrangler/.github/README.md

 $reader->xpathValue('//person/favourite-songs/song[3]'); //  Element('London Symfony Orchestra - Starfield Suite')
 ```
 >**Warning**
->XPath requires all the XML to be loaded in memory at once.
+>This method is not memory safe as XPath requires all the XML to be loaded in memory at once.
 #### Reading Specific Elements
 You can use the `element` method to search for a specific element.
 You can use dot-notation to search for child elements.
 You can also use whole numbers to find specific positions of multiple elements.
+This method searches through the whole XML body in a memory efficient way.

 This method will return an `Element` DTO if there is one element or an array of elements if it has found multiple.
 ```php